Yufei-L/2019-431/calendar.md

-# Course Calendar for Fall 2019 - 431
+# Course Calendar for Fall 2019 - PQHS 431

 All classes take place in room E321-323 of the Wood Building at the School of Medicine, from 1:00 to 2:15 PM.